michelefenu/poopsweeper/README.md

 ![Deploy 💩](https://github.com/michelefenu/poopsweeper/workflows/Deploy%20%F0%9F%92%A9/badge.svg)

-# PoopSweeper
+# :poop: PoopSweeper

-A little browser game that I made to play with the Angular Framework while I was studing it.
+A browser game that I made to play with the Angular Framework while I was studing it.

 It is like minesweeper, but I am a pacifist, so... poops instead of bombs.